tsightler/ring-mqtt/README.md

 This option is also useful when using script with external MQTT tools as it dumps all discovered sensors and their topics.
 Also allows you to monitor sensor states in real-time on the console.

 ### Thanks
-Much thanks must go to dgrief and his excellent [ring-alarm API](https://github.com/dgreif/ring-alarm) as well as his homebridge plugin.
+Much thanks must go to @dgrief and his excellent [ring-alarm API](https://github.com/dgreif/ring-alarm) as well as his homebridge plugin.
 Without his work it would have taken far more effort and time, probably more time than I had, to get this working.

 I also have to give much credit to [acolytec3](https://community.home-assistant.io/u/acolytec3) on the Home Assistant community forums for his original Ring Alarm MQTT script.
 Having an already functioning script with support for MQTT discovery saved me quite a bit of time in developing this script.